ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 The benefit you get with the ``Dependency Injector`` is the container.
 It starts to payoff when you need to understand or change your application structure.
-It's easy with the container, cause you have everything in one place:
+It's easy with the container, cause you have everything defined explicitly in one place:

 .. code-block:: python